 Finding the cheapest car insurance in South Carolina often boils down to which national company offers the best discounts.
-Smaller companies are sometimes able to compete, but more often than not they can’t compete with the prices of a national provider nor the savings they offer via discounts.
-This is the case with South Carolina.
+Smaller companies are sometimes able to be competitive, but more often than not, they are not able to offer the prices of a national provider nor the savings they offer via discounts.
+This is often the case with South Carolina.

 On average, the following five companies offer South Carolinians the lowest annual premiums:

-Because of its size, Geico is able to offer the cheapest auto insurance in South Carolina for basic liability, even aside from its extensive list of discounts.
+Because of its size, Geico is able to offer some of the cheapest auto insurance in South Carolina for basic liability, even aside from its extensive list of discounts.
 With discounts, many people will see the above numbers go down even further, since Geico’s discounts offer significant savings.
-For example, if you insure multiple vehicles through Geico, you can save up to 25% on your premium.
+For example, if you insure multiple vehicles through Geico, you may save up to 25% on your premium.
 Have a full-front seat air bag system in your car?
-You could save an additional 40%.
+You could save up to an additional 23%.
 The list of available discounts is extensive, and can give you a good idea what to expect based on what you’ll qualify for.

-Allstate is a national company that consistently receives positive ratings from companies like J.D.
+Allstate is a national company that consistently receives positive ratings from trusted third-party sources like J.D.
 Power (an independent company that measures customer satisfaction).
+Of the companies surveyed in the 2020 J.D.
+Power Auto Insurance Study, Allstate ranked within the top 10 for customer satisfaction in the Southeast region, where South Carolina is located.
 This is a significant advantage, in conjunction with all of the ways you can lower your premium with Allstate.
-One of those options is to join Allstate’s Safe Driving Club.
-Through the Safe Driving Club, Allstate analyzes your driving habits and will provide a monthly discount based on positive driving data.
+One of those options is to join Allstate’s Drivewise program, which allows policyholders to receive a discount for signing up for the app and additional discounts every six months for continued safe driving.
+Through the Drivewise program, you may even receive Allstate Rewards points and redeem safe driving habits for things like travel and merchandise.

 The minimum amount of liability South Carolina drivers need is 25/50/25.
 This represents the following: